aimeos/map/README.md

 Dumps the map content using the given function (print_r by default).

-The `dump()` method is very helpful to see what are the map elements passed between two map methods in a method call chain.

 ```php
 public function dump( callable $callback = null ) : self
 ```